elucian/bee/syntax/structure.md

 **notes:**

-* Each block is finalized with a different keyword:
+* Each block is finalized with a different keyword,
-* Closing keyword can be one of: { done, repeat, next };
+* Closing keyword can be one of: { done, repeat, next },
-* Statements in nested blocks are using indentation at 2 spaces;
+* Statements in nested blocks are using indentation at 2 spaces.

 ### Main rule